ShanaFoster/osticket-prereqs/README.md

 PHP Manager plays an important role in the osTicketing system.
 After installing it, registration is required.
-I open the Control Panel, select IIS, and run it as an administrator.
+I opened the Control Panel, select IIS, and run it as an administrator.
 Once IIS opens, I select Register PHP Manager and browse to the executable file php-cgi.exe located on the C: drive.
 After registering PHP Manager, I stop and restart the web server to apply the changes.
 <br />
 </p>
 <p>